KaiiMenai/pands-project/analysis.md

 ## K-means Clustering

 ![K-means Clustering](kmeans_clustering_by_species.png)

+The K-means clustering algorithm was used to group the iris dataset into three clusters, corresponding to the three species of iris flowers.
+The K-means algorithm works by separating the data into K-clusters, where each data point belongs to the cluster with the nearest mean.
+In this case, K was set to 3, as there are three species of iris flowers in the dataset.
+The resulting clusters were visualised using a scatter plot, with different colors representing different clusters.
+The K-means clustering results show that the algorithm was able to separate the three species of iris flowers quite well, with some overlap between Versicolor and Virginica species.
 | class           |   0 |   1 |   2 |
 |:----------------|----:|----:|----:|
 | Iris-setosa     |   0 |  50 |   0 |
 | Iris-versicolor |   3 |   0 |  47 |
 | Iris-virginica  |  36 |   0 |  14 |

-The K-means clustering algorithm was used to group the iris dataset into three clusters, corresponding to the three species of iris flowers.
-The K-means algorithm works by separating the data into K-clusters, where each data point belongs to the cluster with the nearest mean.
-In this case, K was set to 3, as there are three species of iris flowers in the dataset.
-The resulting clusters were visualised using a scatter plot, with different colors representing different clusters.
-The K-means clustering results show that the algorithm was able to separate the three species of iris flowers quite well, with some overlap between Versicolor and Virginica species.
+From the table above, it can be seen that the K-means clustering algorithm was able to separate the three species of iris flowers.
+The algorithm correctly classified 50 samples of Setosa, 47 samples of
+Versicolor, and 36 samples of Virginica.
+There were some misclassifications, with 14 samples of Verginica grouped with Versicolor (Cluster 2) and 3 samples of Versicolor grouped with Virginica (Cluster 0).

 ## Linear Regression